maxgreive/brand-forestry/projects/painted-pixels.md

 [https://www.instagram.com/p/B1Iwi59At_A](https://www.instagram.com/p/B1Iwi59At_A)

-Brand-Pixel a artwork on an abandoned factory site in the Ruhr area.
+BRAND Pixel´s is a artwork on an abandoned factory site in the Ruhr area.

 Here is the video of creating the project: